Job Description Summary

 Hours Per Week:

 Job Description/Summary: The Certified Intraoperative Neuromonitoring Specialist III of the Clinical Neurophysiology Services Department reports to the IONM Coordinator.
 The IONM Specialist records by means of electronic equipment, neurophysiologic potentials for the diagnosis and prognosis of diseases and conditions involving the nervous system.
-The IONM Specialist III must demonstrate competence and work under indirect supervision and IONM Coordinator or physician must be immediately available for assistance during all procedures.
+The IONM Specialist II must demonstrate competence and work under indirect supervision and IONM Coordinator or physician must be immediately available for assistance during all procedures.

 Minimum Training and Education: A bachelor's degree in a health science; or an associate's degree with one or more neurodiagnostic registries (R. EEG, R. EP, R. NCS); or completion of a Electroneurodiagnostic (END) program that is CAAHEP accredited and one or more neurodiagnostic registries (R. EEG, R. EP, R. NCS) required.